 Cash handling is a significant risk area and requires strong internal controls.
 The accounting definition of "cash" includes currency, bank deposits, checks and other financial instruments that can be readily converted to cash.

 All employees who handle cash or checks should be familiar with and implement these policies.
 Supervisors are responsible for designing appropriate internal controls and for enforcing these procedures in all situations.

 CASH AND CASH EQUIVALENTS 1.0 (Handling of Cash Receipts) details basic requirements for cash handling wherever cash is received, stored, or processed.
-These requirements include restrictive endorsement immediately upon receipt, weekly (or more frequent) deposits, storage in as few places as possible, control totals, and separation of duties.
-Receipts shall not be held pending clarification or for any other reason.
+This includes requirements for restrictive endorsement stamps, frequency of deposit, separation of duties and other cash receipt related procedures.

 CASH AND CASH EQUIVALENTS 2.0 (Deposits to the State Treasurer) details procedures for deposits through the Bureau of Fiscal Services (BFS).

 CASH AND CASH EQUIVALENTS 3.0 (Medicaid Department of Justice Deposits) This policy details the process and steps to take when the state and the Department of Justice pursues and receives financial settlements for the Medicaid program.
 These result in reimbursements to Wisconsin and the share to be returned to the federal government and the deposits to the state must be determined based on the procedures in this APP.